chris-15/Employee-Tracker-Weekly-Challenge12/README.md

 ## Usage

 This application can be used to manage an employee database.
+To start the application, type "node index.js" into the command line terminal.

 ## Tests